Skip to Main Content

 Bibliography

 Author Lastname, Firstname.
 Book Title.
-Publication City: Publisher, Publication date.
+Publisher, Publication date.

 If no author is indicated, skip that part of the citation and begin with the book title.
-For publication city, don't indicate the state for easily-recognized cities such as New York, Chicago, San Francisco, etc.
+Place of publication for books published since 1900 is no longer required.
+For publication city in books published prior to 1900 include it before the Publisher followed by a colon and don't indicate the state for easily-recognized cities such as New York, Chicago, San Francisco, etc.

 Examples: One or More Authors